 - Students who are enthusiastic and want to engage with someone, but have significant gaps (for various reasons), and need the space to fill these.

 - Students who are apathetic and not attaining highly, which could be because they are unmotivated or lacking in confidence, but benefit from 1-1 classroom time.

-“Our 1-1 tuition is like being able to go and sit with your student.”Bethan Edwards, Curriculum Maths Specialist, Third Space Learning
+“Our 1-1 tuition is like being able to go and sit with your student.”Bethan Edwards, Secondary Maths Curriculum Specialist, Third Space Learning

 Personalised online lessons to prepare your KS4 students for maths GCSEs